MOST VALUABLE BASEBALL CARDS 1940s

 Another highly valuable 1940s set is the 1948 Leaf Baseball collection.
 Leaf was the first postwar card maker and its 90-card 1948 set featured many stars just returning from WWII military service like Bob Feller, Ted Williams and Stan Musial.
 Ultra-rare variants like Feller’s signed returned proof card have brought tens of thousands at auction.
 Complete original sets in top-notch condition can also demand huge prices, up to $150,000-plus for a true gem mint copy.
 The 1948 Leaf set laid the groundwork for the post-war baseball card boom and examples remain tremendously sought-after collector items.

-Read also: BASEBALL EX CARDS
+Read also: VALUE OF 1993 DONRUSS BASEBALL CARDS

 The 1939 Play Ball set is perhaps the rarest mainstream pre-war issue.
 Produced by World Color Printing Co., the 79-card Play Ball set included rookie cards of Hall of Famers like Ted Williams, Bob Feller and Stan Musial.
 Extremely low production numbers combined with the historical significance of its featured players have made high-grade 1939 Play Ball cards exceedingly valuable.
 A pristine PSA/DNA 10 graded Play Ball Williams recently broke records when it auctioned for over $240,000.
 Even well-centered copies in lower, still collectible grades can sell for thousands.
 Finding any intact 1939 Play Ball collection in premium condition is an incredible feat.